james8268/Buggy/README.md

 Once access is granted the user can then control the buggy by any of the control methods.

 ## How to use the IR Remote.
 The IR remote is the most simple way of interacting with the buggy.
+This method does not use the ESP32 so this can be disconnected via th RX and TX pins.

 ![IMG_1905](https://user-images.githubusercontent.com/72760747/101768046-0326f400-3add-11eb-893b-139e595ca14c.JPG)